core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Before repeating a request as specified above, the client SHOULD wait for at least the expected round-trip time plus the Leisure time period defined in Section 8.2 of {{RFC7252}}, to give the server time to respond.

-A server that receives a legitimate GET request with the Observe Option, for which request processing is successful, SHOULD respond to this request and not suppress it, because the client is obviously interested in the resource representation.
+A server that receives a GET request with the Observe Option, for which request processing is successful, SHOULD respond to this request and not suppress the response.
 A server that adds a client to the list of observers for a resource due to an Observe request MUST respond to this request and not suppress it.

 A server SHOULD have a mechanism to verify liveness of its observing clients and the continued interest of these clients in receiving the observe notifications.
 This can be implemented by sending notifications occassionally using a Confirmable message.
 See Section 4.5 of {{RFC7641}} for details.
 This requirement overrides the regular behavior of sending Non-Confirmable notifications in response to a Non-Confirmable request.